-Babywearing not only fosters those important early bonds, it can also make life a lot easier for parents.
-It allows you to free up your hands, so baby is protected and feels close to you while you go about your day to day.
+Babywearing not only fosters that important early bonding but also makes life a lot easier for parents.
+It allows you to free up your hands so your baby is protected and feels close to you while you go about your day-to-day.

-To help you with your deep dive, we’ve compiled this expert – yet super easy to understand – guide to babywearing options.
-In a few moments, you’ll have a better idea of the choice that’s best for your baby and your lifestyle.
+To help you with your deep dive, we’ve compiled this expert, easy to understand, guide to babywearing options.
+You’ll soon have a better idea of what’s best for you and your baby.

 How secure is this carrier?

 Is it usable in many positions?
 Is it shareable?

 |Ease of Use:|